 Ethics commissioners express concern regarding potential conflicts that do not involve financial interests.
 State law defines conflict of interest as "a situation in which regard for a private interest tends to lead to a disregard of a public duty or interest."
 The law clarifies the Legislature's intent to protect the public and establish standards for the conduct of elected officials and government employees where conflict exists.
-The Specifically, state law prohibits a public official from voting on public matters that inure to his or her special private gain or the special private gain of others, such as relatives or business associates.
-The special private gain of others, such as relatives or business associates.
+To Specifically, state law prohibits a public official from voting on public matters that inure to his or her special private gain or the special private gain of others, such as relatives or business associates.